May 25, 2026 · AI

 DeepSeek’s AI Price War Just Rewired Social Discovery

-On May 23, 2026, DeepSeek announced that its flagship V4 Pro model, a million-token-context large language model that competes head-to-head with GPT-5.5 and Claude Opus 4.7, will permanently drop to 25% of its original price when the current promotional window closes May 31.
-For social media managers, the headline isn’t which AI vendor wins the cost war.
-It’s what happens to your audience when running AI agents becomes roughly 34 times cheaper than it was last quarter.
+On May 23, 2026, DeepSeek announced that its flagship V4 Pro model, a million-token-context large language model competing with GPT-5.5 and Claude Opus 4.7, will permanently drop to 25% of its original price when the promotional window closes May 31.
+Output tokens fall to roughly $0.87 per million, about 34x cheaper than GPT-5.5 list pricing.
+For brands and creators, the consequence is that running AI agents is now cheap enough to become the default layer of social discovery.

 Why It Matters